ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cache-urls.md

   - websites
   - stories
   - ads
 author: Gregable
 contributors:
   - sebastianbenz
 ---
-{% do doc.amp_dependencies.add('amp-iframe', '0.1') %}

 In this document, you'll learn about the AMP Cache URL format and how it handles requests.

 ## URL Format